MicrosoftDocs/azure-devops-docs/docs/reference/rate-limits.md

 For now, TSTUs are primarily focused on Azure SQL Database DTUs, since Azure SQL Databases are the shared resources most commonly overwhelmed by excessive consumption.

-A single TSTU per five minutes is the average load we expect a single normal user of Team Services to generate.
+A single TSTU per five minutes is the average load we expect a single normal user of VSTS to generate.
 Normal users will also generate spikes in load.
 These will typically be 10 or fewer TSTUs per five minutes, but will less frequently go as high as 100 TSTUs.
 The global consumption limit is 200 TSTUs within a sliding five-minute window.

 <!---